 Ayutthaya or Sukhothai?

 There were questions about whether visiting Sukhothai or Ayutthaya – both of them are the ancient capitals of the Siam Kingdom.
 For me, I would say both of them worth seeing as they have their own stories and features.
 Generally speaking, Ayutthaya is much easier to get to, as it’s closer to the city of Bangkok.
 It would be a better choice for a short trip to Thailand, but that means we have to expect a lot of crowds and busier traffic in the historical park.
-Sukhothai is located in northern Thailand, about 4-hour drive away from Ching Mai.
+Sukhothai is located in northern Thailand, about a 4-hour drive away from Ching Mai.
 It is a larger site that closer to the scale of Angkor, it takes much time to get there and probably need a few days to complete all the sights.
-The up side – visitors could enjoy the serenity and spirituality of the heritage.
+The upside – visitors could enjoy the serenity and spirituality of the heritage.
 More, the temples and sites are better to preserve in the Sukhothai historical park.

 Today, the Ayutthaya historical park (yet another Unesco World Heritage Site) is only an hour (85 km) away from Thailand’s capital, Bangkok, which makes it perfect for a day trip.
 The park, wrapped by the Chao Phraya River, actually has numerous sites for visitors to see, and it’s nothing wrong to stay in the city for a few days to visit them all.
-Like Angkor, (In a smaller scale, though), the ancient capital of Siam has left spectacular ruins of palace and monasteries, Buddha statues, and temples.
+Like Angkor, (On a smaller scale, though), the ancient capital of Siam has left spectacular ruins of palace and monasteries, Buddha statues, and temples.
 All of these were built under the ruling of 35 kings from 7 dynasties.

 First, we visited the Bang Pa-In Palace.
 It is not part of the historical park but on the course along the Chaopraya River.
 It is a well-preserved summer palace of King Rama IV, the palace was built in the 17th century and expanded over time.
 Today, the complex has kept an interesting mix of Thai, Chinese, and European Architecture, like Gothic statues, Thai temples, and Chinese-style residence.
 Today, the site is infrequently used for state occasions.